taeyang91/assessment/README.md

    - How well does the candidate handle potential issues such as error handling, rate limiting, etc.?

 5. **Documentation:**
-   - Is the documentation clear, detailed, and adequately describes the solution and deployment steps?
+   - Is the documentation clear and detailed, and does it adequately describe the solution and deployment steps?

 ---

 ### **Additional Notes:**

-- The candidate is free to use any language supported by AWS Lambda (e.g., Node.js, Python, Go).
+- The candidate can use any language supported by AWS Lambda (e.g., Node.js, Python, Go).
 - Consider using AWS Free Tier eligible services to minimize any costs.
-- The candidate should complete the assessment within 5 -7 Lapsed days.
+- The candidate should complete the assessment within 6- 10 Lapsed days.

 ---